Dom-888/Third-Milestone-Project/README.md

 - Learn how to create and handle NoSQL databases.
 - Learn how to connect a database to websites using Python and Flask.
 - Add a functional and visually attractive website to the developer portfolio.

+### User Stories

+### Design Choices

+- **Fonts**
+All fonts are from [Google Fonts](https://fonts.google.com/).
+    - _Roboto_: Site main font, it was chosen for its clear and straight design.
+    - _Piedra_: Used to create the logo, it was chosen for its uniqueness.

+- **Icons**
+All icons are from [Feather Icons](https://feathericons.com/).
+    - _CRUD Operations_: Icons are used to manage database operations with easily recognizable images often used on sites of this type.
+For example the magnifying glass for "search" and the trash can for "delete".
+	- _Navigations Buttons_: Icons have also been added to navigation buttons as a visual clue to facilitate site navigation.

+- **Colors**
+Since the site is a collection of trailers, it mainly uses dull colors in order to emphasize the trailer previews.
+    - _Off-Black (#2B2D2F)_: Used as the background color for the trailer cards.
+    - _Off-White (#f5f5f5)_: Used as the main text color.
+	-_LIght Gray (#999)_: Used for input placeholders and icons.
+    -_Bright Orange (#D35400)_: The only bright color, is used to highlight key elements such as the logo and the buttons when the user hovers them with the mouse.